lee2sman/dotfiles/README.md

 Lists the most common uses for a command.

+## Dvorak-specific

 ### i3

 i3 is a nice window manager but hard to configure for use on Dvorak.
 I compiled a short [walkthrough to setup i3 with Dvorak](https://gist.github.com/lee2sman/716c73e1fb7d5979d98fb6ad325a3ab2).
 My config file is in i3 directory.
 Adds keyboard volume controls, muting, tap to click, Dvorak.

-### etc/default/keyboard
+### /etc/X11/xorg.conf.d/dvorak.conf
 My Dvorak input settings and remapping of caps-lock to escape are here.
-This file is needed as it's the only way I could get capslock to remap to escape persistently between login sessions in i3.

-### Alpine

-I use CLI program Alpine to check my personal email, hosted with Migadu.
-I use a minimal config saved in .pinerc.